 Every 52 years, the two major cycles (the tonalpohualli and the xiuhpohualli) would align with each other.
 This marked what was known as a mesoamerican "century" and was a reason for major religious celebration known as xiuhmolpilli (‘binding up of the years’).
 This was a festival that lasted 12 days and included fasting as a symbol of penitence.
 At the beginning of this festival all the fires in the city were extinguished.
 Then on midnight of the 12th day of the festival, a prisoner was sacrificed by the priest when the star of fire reached the zenith in the night sky.
 The priest would then start a new fire that would once again light the city.
 The relighting of the fire reassured the people that the sun would continue to rise in the coming 52-year period.
 It was a time of renewal.

-Featured image: A coloured rendition of the Sun Stone (Stone of Axayacatl) part of the Aztec Calendar system.
+Top image: A colored rendition of the Sun Stone (Stone of Axayacatl) part of the Aztec Calendar system.
 It depicts the 20 days around the Sun God.
 Source: Siddie Nam / CC BY-NC-ND 2.0

 Aztec Calendar Wheels, Central America, 1000 BCE - by Kate McCloskey

 Strange Artifacts: The Aztec & Mayan Calendar – World Mysteries